Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ---

 ## Motivation
 In this post, I would like to share knowledge about building software workflows for .net library.
 Few months ago I decided to publicly release my **dotnet library [Middlink](https://github.com/Measureit/Middlink)** by using GitHub actions.
-So far my all private projects was hosted in GitLab and it's time to use something else.
+So far my all private projects have been hosted in GitLab and it's time to go for something new.

-I always try touch few different solutions to grab some experience and grow as a software developer.
-This approach help changing the perspective during solving problems and increases decision-making.
+I have a habit of always trying out different solutions to gain more experience and grow as a software developer.
+This approach helps me keep a flexible perspective when solving problems, increases my creativity and confidence in decision-making.

 ## Table of contents